In-Class#

 After the loop, print this string to get all numbers printed on a single line.

-Code 4.3: Sum of numbers#
+Code 4.3: Sum of Numbers#

 Sum the numbers from 1 up to and including \(n\) using a for loop.
 The integer variable n should be defined above your loop.
 For n = 5, your code should print the following: